Otto von Bolschwing: Business career

 In the United States, von Bolschwing and his family settled in the Yorkville neighborhood of Manhattan where he initially worked as an electrician at a power station operated by General Electric.
 He would utilize his skill with languages and his knowledge of international commerce to establish a lucrative private sector career.
 In 1955, von Bolschwing was hired as a tax and foreign trade specialist with the New Jersey–based pharmaceutical company Warner-Lambert.
-By 1957, he was working as Chief Assistant to the Director of International Operations and consulting on several of Warner-Lambert’s international projects in Western Europe, traveling there many times on company business.
+By 1957, he was working as chief assistant to the Director of International Operations and consulting on several of Warner-Lambert’s international projects in Western Europe, traveling there many times on company business.

 Von Bolschwing cultivated social and professional connections with influential people.
 During his time at Warner-Lambert, these contacts included the company’s chief executive officer (CEO), Elmer Holmes Bobst, and the honorary president of Warner-Lambert's board of directors, former New Jersey governor Alfred E. Driscoll.
-In 1959, von Bolschwing applied to become a US citizen.
-He omitted his membership in the Nazi Party and the SS from the application, though he was legally required to disclose these affiliations under US law and had been told to do so by the CIA.
+In 1959, von Bolschwing applied to become a U.S. citizen.
+He omitted his membership in the Nazi Party and the SS from the application, though he was legally required to disclose these affiliations under U.S. law and had been told to do so by the CIA.
 Von Bolschwing was granted citizenship later that year.
-With his status as an American now secure, von Bolschwing pursued a career in government and politics.
+With his status as an American now secure, von Bolschwing and his family relocated to West Orange, New Jersey where he pursued a career in government and politics.
 Through his connections to Bobst and Driscoll, von Bolschwing established ties to the New Jersey Republican Party.

 Matters were complicated for von Bolschwing in May 1960 when Adolf Eichmann was abducted by agents of the Mossad in Argentina.
 Eichmann was subsequently smuggled to the State of Israel to face trial, and eventual execution, for his role in perpetrating the Holocaust.
 Von Bolschwing correctly predicted that his name would be mentioned during the course of Eichmann’s trial and feared that any renewed investigation would uncover his own role in the persecution and murder of European Jews under the Nazis.
 Von Bolschwing contacted his former CIA handlers, claiming he feared his own abduction by Israeli authorities due to his connection to Eichmann and requested their protection.
 This surprised the CIA’s Counterintelligence staff, who had been unaware of von Bolschwing’s involvement with the Jewish Affairs Office; they began their own investigation to determine the Agency’s exposure in sheltering an alleged war criminal.